Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 Go with Kinsta if:

-- You're running a WordPress-only site and performance is non-negotiable
+- You're running a WordPress-only site and performance can't be compromised

 - Your site gets 25,000+ monthly visitors or you're expecting rapid growth